gtfierro/invalidpatents/README.md

 [http://e-foia.uspto.gov/Foia/DispatchBPAIServlet?RetrieveRecent=30](http://e-foia.uspto.gov/Foia/DispatchBPAIServlet?RetrieveRecent=30),
 and replacing the '30' in the URL with the number we want.

-Using Selenium we download the decision PDFs, run Tesseract OCR on the documents, and insert the full text into a RethinkDB database.
+Using Selenium we download the decision PDFs, extract the text from the PDF, documents, and insert the full text into a RethinkDB database.

+We use Slate/PDFMiner to extract text from PDF documents that are only rendered text.
+Some PDF documents contain images, and the text is not easily extractable.
+For these, we use Tesseract as an OCR engine.

 ## Getting Set Up